jmgloria07/toktive/README.md

 ## Future plans
 - ~~Lookup for any API that would let the app post to FB~~
-- Proper logging: minimal implementation done
+- code reviews, quality functional tests
 - -----------release 1.0------------------
 - ~~Currently utilizes property files to work with access tokens, but planning to extend this further to use a DB (H2, perhaps?).~~ I wonder what's the best practice here?
 I think it's better to have a separate service to login instead.
 Consumer key and secret can be saved via property but access tokens aren't supposed to be.
 I should let the client application do the DB.
 - A singleton implementation on the Toktive class makes sense for now, since we could use a single instance across sessions and that the tokens are hardcoded in the property file.
 But this should be changed when authentication's implementation is made such that there's a need for a different access token per session.